kubernetes-sigs/kind/site/content/docs/user/networking-scenarios.md

 ## Multiple clusters

-As we explained before, all KIND clusters are sharing the same docker network, that means that all the cluster nodes have direct connectivity.
+As we explained before, all KIND clusters are sharing the same Docker network, that means that all the cluster nodes have direct connectivity.

 If we want to spawn multiple clusters and provide Pod to Pod connectivity between different clusters, first we have to configure the cluster networking parameters to avoid address overlapping.